-- WahooWell: Covering specific topics such as stress, sleep, connection, and substance use, this evidence-based resource is designed to provide a free and confidential environment for students to explore their strengths, goals, and motivations related to well-being.
-Students complete a confidential online survey and receive results in person through a one-hour meeting. - Hoos in Recovery: Hoos in Recovery (HiR) is a confidential social support network of students, faculty, staff, and alumni in recovery or considering recovery from substance use disorders.
-HiR coordinates weekly meetings to share a meal, provide support, and socialize.
+WahooWell: Covering specific topics such as stress, sleep, connection, and substance use, this evidence-based resource is designed to provide a free and confidential environment for students to explore their strengths, goals, and motivations related to well-being.
+Students complete a confidential online survey and receive results in person through a one-hour meeting.

-Counseling and Psychological Services (CAPS): CAPS offers several treatment options for students in recovery or those struggling with their substance use, including individual and group counseling, care management, and medication assistance.
+- supports, values, and celebrates UVA students, faculty, staff, and alumni in recovery as well as recovery allies.
+Program components include weekly Hoos in Recovery peer support meetings, a noncredit recovery seminar class offered each semester, ongoing care management and consultation services, frequent social activities, an annual recovery scholarship, and a dedicated physical meeting space in the Student Health and Wellness building. - Counseling and Psychological Services (CAPS): CAPS offers several treatment options for students in recovery or those struggling with their substance use, including individual and group counseling, care management, and medication assistance.